 Previously called Brewer Street North until it changed in 1936.
-Honouring philanthropist George Friend, a scarlet-dyer to the East India Company, a Quaker who in 1780 founded and acted as first treasurer to the Finsbury Dispensary for Administering Advice and Medicines to the Poor.
-This well appointed clinic offered free medical treatment to locals until it closed in 1961.
+Honouring philanthropist George Friend, a scarlet-dyer to the East India Company and Quaker who in 1780 founded and acted as first treasurer to the Finsbury Dispensary for Administering Advice and Medicines to the Poor.
+This well-appointed clinic offered free medical treatment to locals until it closed in 1961.
 Many famous doctors worked there including Sir James Paget, who also has a street named after him.
-The street was re-numbered in 1937.
+The street was renumbered in 1937.
 The Finsbury Dispensary operated from here between 1870 and 1936.